avibharadwaj/credit-card-processor/README.md

 ### Main app
 - Run App.java in demo/src/main
-- Ensure your input files are inside 'individual-project-avibharadwaj' aka where the ReadME.md is located
+- Ensure your input files are inside the root directory aka where the Readme.MD file is located
 - Your output files will be created exactly where the input files are or will be overwritten if they already exist.

 ### JUnit Test